isislovecruft/switzerland/README.txt

-In this release, traffic between Switzerland clients and the server is unencrypted, so it's possible for an eavesdropper near the server to see information about what kind of connections you have open with which other Switzerland clients, and how frequently you're exchanging data (an evesdropper near you could probably see most of this information regardless of whether you were running Switzerland).
+In this release, traffic between Switzerland clients and the server is unencrypted, so it's possible for an eavesdropper near the server to see information about what kind of connections you have open with which other Switzerland clients, and how frequently you're exchanging data (an eavesdropper near you could probably see most of this information regardless of whether you were running Switzerland).

 Later releases will reduce some of these privacy issues and add more options for fine-grained privacy control.
-For now though, treat any traffic travelling between Switzerland clients as "public record" information.
+For now though, treat any traffic traveling between Switzerland clients as "public record" information.

 2. Testing Notes